Comac C919: C919-100 ER

 The extended range variant of the C919-100 series is designated "C919-100 ER".
 Equipped with two CFM International LEAP-1C30 engines, each rated at 137.14 kN of MTO thrust and 133.22 kN of MCT.
 Together with other improvements to enable a higher maximum takeoff weight (MTOW) and higher maximum taxi weight (MTW), therefore extends the payload envelope and its range capability.

-Noticeably the extended range capability is enabled by higher MTOW and potential structural strengthening, no auxiliary fuel tanks are fitted, therefore it remains the same fuel capacity as the standard (STD) version.
+Noticeably the extended range capability is enabled by higher MTOW and potential structural strengthening, no auxiliary fuel tanks are fitted, therefore it retains the same fuel capacity as the standard (STD) version.

 Air China is the only confirmed C919-100 ER operator at the moment, with over a hundred orders in the order book.

 C919-600

-The C919-600 is the shortened fuselage variant of the C919 family, currently under development and just entered production phase.
+Jointly developed with Tibet Airlines (later Xizang Airlines), the C919-600 is the shortened fuselage variant of the C919 family which rolled out in January 2026.

+Compared to the standard C919-100, the -600 removed 6 frames from the body fuselage and reduced weight for better performance.

 The shortened version of the C919 is anticipated to serve routes with high-altitude landing sites, with a typical seating range of 140 to 160 passengers.

-It is designed to be capable of operating at all the high-plateau airports in China including the highest commercial airport in the world — Daocheng Yading Airport (ZUDC/DCY) at 14472 ft, which is only served by specially up-rated and modified Airbus A319-115 and A319-133 at this time.
+It is designed to be capable of operating at all the high-plateau airports in China including the highest commercial airport in the world — Daocheng Yading Airport (ZUDC/DCY) at 14472 ft, which is only served by specially up-rated and modified Airbus A319 at this time.

 C919-800

-The C919-800 is the extended fuselage variant of the C919 family, currently under development and expect to enter service by 2030.
+Jointly developed with China Eastern Airlines, the C919-800 is the extended fuselage variant of the C919 family which is under development and expect to enter service by 2030.

 At its maximum, the extended fuselage variant would fit nearly 50 more passengers than the current variant, which can seat 156-192 people.